American Pastoral by Philip Roth (1997) Vintage (1998) 432 pp

-While “Zuckerman Bound” and Exit Ghost are written about Nathan Zuckerman, American Pastoral is written by Nathan Zuckerman, creating what has to be one of the most sophisticated and effective framing devices in all of literature.
+While “Zuckerman Bound” and Exit Ghost are written about Nathan Zuckerman, American Pastoral is written by Nathan Zuckerman, creating a sophisticated and effective framing devices.
 The first section, “Paradise Remembered,” is Zuckerman’s reflection on how this book came about.
 It’s a beautiful introduction to the themes of the novel that are displayed and flayed and displayed again in a different light and then stripped down with stunning compassion which leads to chilling effects in the last two parts, “The Fall” and “Paradise Lost.”

 Zuckerman has aged a little more than a decade since I last visited him (only a month ago) in The Prague Orgy.
 It’s his forty-fifth-year high school reunion.
 Events and encounters lead him to reflect on his youth and, in particular, on his boyhood hero: Seymour “the Swede” Levov.
 The Swede is among the generation of Jews who were finally able to take full advantage of what America offered; he is descended from immigrants who had nothing, from a second-generation Jewish family that started building up a foundation, and from a father who has built a successful glove making factory.
 His grandfather and then his father had to work hard, and now the Swede is set up for an easy life; he even takes on the physical features of an all-American boy.
 Zuckerman idolized the Swede.
 He was the perfect athlete who was raised to an even higher status since he was enacting these great athletic feats while the country engaged in World War II.
 As is usual with Roth (but he still surprises me with his ability), the narrative looks at the Swede’s status from many angles: as a blessing, as an insignificant fact, as a piece of nostalgia, and as a curse.